Gabriella439/slides/namespaced-debruijn/slides.md

 In this talk I'll spend more time focusing on:

 * the motivation, history and logical progression leading up to this idea
+* the user experience (as opposed to the implementation)
 * how [Dhall][dhall] uses this trick to great effect

 As the blog post notes,